Drug updated on 12/11/2024

 - In the treatment of severe adverse events, afatinib was associated with rare occurrences of interstitial lung disease, dyspnea, and pneumonia.
 However, a reduced dose of 30 mg resulted in a lower incidence of severe diarrhea and rash while maintaining similar efficacy in patients without brain metastasis.

-- East Asian patients with advanced NSCLC demonstrated superior progression-free survival (PFS) and overall survival (OS) with afatinib compared to other EGFR-TKIs, particularly in patients with brain metastasis, where afatinib outperformed gefitinib.
+- East Asian patients with advanced non-small cell lung cancer (NSCLC) demonstrated superior PFS and overall survival (OS) with afatinib compared to other epidermal growth factor receptor tyrosine kinase inhibitors (EGFR-TKIs), particularly in patients with brain metastasis, where afatinib outperformed gefitinib.

-- Elderly patients (aged >65 years) receiving afatinib showed longer PFS compared to those treated with gefitinib and erlotinib, specifically among those with an ECOG performance status of 0-1.
+- Elderly patients (aged >65 years) receiving afatinib showed longer PFS compared to those treated with gefitinib and erlotinib, specifically among those with an Eastern Cooperative Oncology Group (ECOG) performance status of 0-1.

 - Patients with uncommon EGFR mutations experienced superior PFS with afatinib versus osimertinib, particularly in those with non-ex20ins single uncommon mutations, highlighting the efficacy of afatinib in this subgroup.

-- Patients with T2DM benefited more from MET-EGFR-TKIs in terms of OS compared to non-diabetic patients, indicating a potentially enhanced treatment response in this population.
+- Patients with type 2 diabetes mellitus (T2DM) benefited more from MET-EGFR-TKIs in terms of OS compared to non-diabetic patients, indicating a potentially enhanced treatment response in this population.

 Product Monograph / Prescribing Information